 I used to use a FREE theme from wordpress, but as my blog grows, I found that I want a design that reflects me more and so I purchased a theme.
 Here are few options I recommend:

-I love how chic and feminine their designs are.
+I used this theme prior to Soledad.
+I like how chic and feminine their designs are.
 Their theme and many other themes are built on Genesis Framework.
 So you need to get Genesis Framework before those themes will work on your blog

 The same people who build the Genesis Framework.
 They have beautiful elegant professional themes too.
 You can just purchase the theme (if you already have genesis framework) or the theme + genesis framework for $129.95.
 This is a one-time purchase, not monthly reccuring expense.